ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
-_I am passionate about business analysis, have knowledge of the most popular programming languages, skills in overview systems modeling, public speaking, and demonstrated experience as a project manager.
-Besides, I used to be in roles UIUX designer, developer, and manual tester.
+_I am passionate about business analysis, have knowledge of the most popular programming languages, skills in overview systems modeling, public speaking, and demonstrated experience as a team leader.
+Besides, I used to be in roles UIUX designer, developer, and tester.
 A perfectionist who ensures that every task is completed with the utmost attention to detail._

 <br />

 # MAIN KNOWLEDGES
-### Business Systems Analysis
+### Business Analysis
 _• Gathering and identifying customer requirements to make business processes/rules clear._
 <br />
 _• Provide User Stories, Wireframes, BRD/SRS docs._